-Looking for tips on the best things to do in San Diego?
-Read on for my local tips!
+Looking for tips on the top 10 things to do in San Diego?
+Keep reading down below!

 In 2005, I met an Aussie in New Zealand.
 In 2009, we got married, traveled around the world, lived in Melbourne and moved back to New York.